domcimino/MES-Data-Collectors/README.md

 Below is a prototype industrial environment for running the Python services I developed

 ## Architecture description (simplified)
-Below is a prototype industrial environment for running the Python services I developed Is an industrial production line of 3 work machines.
+Below is a prototype of an industrial environment for running the Python services I developed.

+Is an industrial production line of 3 work machines.
 For each machine, its CNC is shown.
 Connected to each CNC is a custom C# Service (data collector)  that reads the CNC variables and posts them to an MQTT Broker.
 Then, the  Python Service I developed is subscribed to the Broker and acts as a data receiver.
 It processes the received data by using external and configurable Python sub-modules, acting as plug-ins.
 There is one Python plugin for processing data regarding each CNC.
 Each Python plugin stores data in the Mysql database.
 Finally, a MES web application is connected to the DB to read data.

 ![enter image description here](https://github.com/domcimino/MES-Data-Collectors/blob/main/resources/architecture.png)